cjoakim/azure-batch-examples/examples/shipyard/README.md

 - Containerize your tasks in Docker images
 - Test the images locally on your workstation
-- No configuration differences - what runs in Batch Shipyard is simply your Docker image
+- No configuration differences - what runs in Batch Shipyard is exactly your Docker image
 - Shipyard interacts with the Azure Batch PaaS service via simpler yaml config files
 - Run anything in your Docker images in Batch - Python, Java, R, etc